hugh-n/problem_1/rules.md

     * Milestone name will be for each week since the project development started
       * Ex.
 Week 1 or 1st Week
 ### Branch
+* Set [Require pull request reviews before merging] in repo settings
-* Create one branch for issue
+* Create one branch for one issue
   * Branch should be created from develop branch
   * Name of the branch should be: feature/#{issue_no}_{function_name}
 ### GitHub Commit